All Episodes

 Hello, Doug.

-Maybe if you borrow Barack uh Hussein Obama's uh teleprompter, I mean he'd sound like a genius, too.
+Maybe if you brought Barack Hussein Obama's teleprompter, I mean, he'd sound like a genius, too.

-Well, you know, I'm gonna talk more about Alvin Green, because I as I said, I find him a very attractive Democrat candidate.
+Well, you know, I'm going to talk more about Alvin Greene because as I said, I find him a very attractive Democrat candidate.

-Um they're asking all sorts of questions about Mr. Green that in fact they never ever ever asked about Barack Obama.
+They're asking all sorts of questions about Mr. Green that, in fact, they never ever asked about Barack Obama.

-Well, did anyone ever ask who who was Obama a plant of anybody else?
+Well, did anyone ever ask who was Obama a plant of anybody else?

-We knew nothing about him other than the fact he voted present, present, present, which by the way, is kind of what he's doing about the uh oil spill.
+We knew nothing about him other than the fact he voted present, present, present, which, by the way, is kind of what he's doing about the oil spill.

-But the the very questions that we want to ask about Mr. Green, or that the that the Democrats in South Carolina want to ask, they never have asked about Barack Obama.
+But the very questions that we want to ask about Mr. Greene, or that the Democrats in South Carolina want to ask, they never have asked about Barack Obama.

 Yeah, very much so.

-Uh I mean, uh well, of course, I mean it's I mean, I know you saw the guy, and it just it was unbelievable.
+I mean, of course, I mean, I mean, I know you saw the guy, and it just, it was unbelievable.

-I thought it would look like a skip from Saturday Night Live.
+I thought it looked like a skip from Saturday Night Live.

-But Doug, the reason I called you was about the uh the oil situation with BP and what I feel that this liberal government is gonna try to do.
+But, Doug, the reason I called you was about the oil situation with VP and what I feel that this liberal government is going to try to do.

-I really believe they're gonna try to seize the oil company.
+I really believe they're going to try to seize the oil companies.

 No question about it.

-We we've all seen you've seen that hilarious footage and heard the hilarious auto auto of Maxine Waters.
+We've all seen, you've seen that hilarious footage and heard the hilarious auto of Maxine Walters.

 Yes, but beneath the comic relief, there's a horror story.